Precision Timer

 class CPrecisionTimer

-Provides methods for sub-microsecond-precise interval timing and blocking and non-blocking code execution delays.
+Provides methods for sub-microsecond-precise interval timing and blocking / non-blocking code execution delays.

 Note

 The performance of this class scales with the OS and the state of the host system.
-‘Chrono’ library provides a high_resolution_clock, which is automatically set to the highest resolution clock of the host OS (in Python, a very similar approach is used by the perf_counter_ns() function from ‘time’ standard library).
-Additionally, all method calls have a certain overhead associated with them (especially the sleep_for() method that has to wait for the scheduler for at least 1 ms on the tested system).
-The busier the system is, the longer the overhead.
-Therefore, it is highly advisable to benchmark the timer if your application has very tight timing constraints and / or experiences resource limitations.
+The ‘chrono’ library provides a high_resolution_clock, which is automatically set to the highest resolution clock of the host OS.
+However, all method calls have a certain overhead associated with them and the busier the OS is, the longer the overhead.

 Public Functions